sherifabdlnaby/kubephp/README.md

 PR(s) are Open and welcomed.

-This image has so little to do with Symfony itself and more with Setting up a PHP Website with Apache, hence it can be extended for other PHP Frameworks (e.g Laravel, etc). maybe if you're interested to build a similar image for another framework we can collaborate.
+This image has so little to do with Symfony itself and more with Setting up a PHP Website with Nginx and FPM, hence it can be extended for other PHP Frameworks (e.g Laravel, etc). maybe if you're interested to build a similar image for another framework we can collaborate.

 ### Possible Ideas

-- [ ] Add a slim image with supervisor(and no apache) for running consumers.
+- [x] Add a slim image with supervisor for running consumers.
-- [ ] Add a slim image with cron tab(and no apache) for cron job instances.
+- [x] Add a slim image with cron tab for cron job instances.
 - [ ] Add node build stage that compiles javascript.
 - [ ] Recreate the image for Symfony 3^
 - [ ] Recreate the image for Laravel